hla63/Msi-modern-15-Hackintosh/README.md

 # Welcome to my w.i.p Efi repository

 Changelog:
 - HDMI out works (I have to test the audio HDMI out)

-- minor changes:
-TPD0.aml works better.
--Needed patches :
-- change  _CRS to XCRS (trackpad) Find 5F435253 Replace 58435253 Tgtbridge 54504430
-- change  USTP to XSTP(trackpad) Find 55535450 08 Replace 58535450 08

 Hi!
 This is my very first time hackintosh machine.I'm a beginner of hackintosh.Help apreciated.